IEEE Microwave Magazine

-IEEE Microwave Magazine is a professional magazine for the members of IEEE Microwave Theory and Techniques Society that is published monthly with several special conference issues.
+IEEE Microwave Magazine is a professional magazine for the members of IEEE Microwave Theory and Technology Society that is published monthly with several special conference issues.
 It is also available to others as a part of the IEEE Xplore.
 In addition to providing societal communications to the MTT-S membership, it has regular columns giving insight into a range of technical and non-technical interests and the publication of technical feature-length articles that provide overviews and tutorials on the state-of-the-art in a given area.
 Currently, a typical print run is approximately 15,000 issues.

 IEEE Microwave Magazine made its debut as a quarterly publication in 2000, changed to bimonthly in 2006 and changed to monthly in 2019.
 The current editor is Robert Caverly of Villanova University.
-The Journal Citation Reports 2018 impact factor was 2.949.
+The Journal Citation Reports 2022 impact factor was 3.6.